The Spiritual Battle: the World the Flesh and the Devil

 How can a young man keep his way pure?
 By keeping it according to Your word (Psalm 119:9).

-If reading the Bible seems difficult and dry, persist until it becomes a delight.
+Reading the Bible may seem difficult but persist.
 Renewing our minds takes time and perseverance.

-So if we neglect to do these we are in danger of deception, unable to test and discern false teaching – from men or from the spirit realm.
-I believe the greatest danger in this day is not from a false religion such as Islam, but in a counterfeit Christianity, which has the form of but lacks the substance and power of the true faith.
-Such may selectively quote Scripture (and so did Satan) but inevitably fails to declare the whole counsel of God.
-It may sound good, logical and appealing but is a distortion of the truth, a half truth which is more dangerous than an outright lie.
+The greatest danger in this day is not from a false religion such as Islam, but in a counterfeit Christianity, which has the outward form but lacks the substance and power of the true faith.
+Such ‘Christianity’ will selectively quote Scripture (and so did Satan) but inevitably fails to declare the whole counsel of God.
+It may sound good, logical and appealing but a distortion of the truth, a half truth which is more dangerous than an outright lie.
 False ways find receptive ground in those who know something of God’s word, but not enough to discern error.
 The Psalmist says:

 Your word is a lamp to my feet and a light to my path (Psalm 119:105).

-As the writer to Hebrews encourages us, we need to feed on the solid food of God’s word, the word of righteousness, not just the milk, if we are to discern good and evil (Hebrews 5:12-14).
+The writer to the Hebrews encourages us, we need to feed on the solid food of God’s word, the word of righteousness, not just the milk, if we are to discern good and evil (Hebrews 5:12-14).

 Shepherds of the flock have a particular responsibility to teach the whole counsel of God impartially and will be held to account by Jesus on the day of judgement.
 It is a serious neglect to not teach truthfully parts of scripture for fear of offending people.

-We need to persevere.
+To walk with God in this world requires perseverance.
 Forgiveness of our sins and justification occur in a moment but growth in holiness takes time.
-New habits need to be learned moment by moment and require perseverance.
-If we fall, we need to get up, repent and keep going.
+New habits need to be learned moment by moment.
+So persevere.
+If you fall, get up, repent and keep going.

 One of Satan’s strategies is to discourage us and cause us to lose hope.
 Like soldiers on active service and athletes in a race we need to exercise self-discipline and keep our goal in mind.
 As Paul says ‘Run in such a way that you may win‘ (1 Corinthians 9:24).
 An athlete trains both his body and mind to win.
 He knows only one can win, but that does not deter him.
 His goal is to win.
 And so with us.
 Though we may fail at times, we must get up and continue with the intention to finish the race and win in the knowledge God’s strength will sustain us.

-Salvation belongs to the Lord.
-So be on guard against any thought of pride like “I have overcome sin by my strength”.
-For if we repent, it is because God has given us the opportunity.
+Salvation is God’s doing so be on guard against any thought of pride like “I have overcome sin by my own strength“.
+If we repent, it is because God has given us the opportunity.
 If we are forgiven, it is only by the precious blood of Christ.
 If we are saved from the penalty and power of sin, it is through the cross of Christ.
 Through His resurrection He has given us life.
 We have His word as a light to guide us, brothers and sisters to help bear our load and the Holy Spirit to guide and comfort us.
-Therefore we should always give the credit to God, not ourselves.
+Therefore give thanks, praise and credit to God alone.

 Warnings About Departing From God

-We need to give some attention to this subject as it is one I believe tends to be neglected and deserves more serious thought than is commonly practised.
+We need to give some attention to this subject as it is one which can be neglected.

-This subject may be difficult but we need to face honestly and take to heart some of the warnings of Scripture – those which, plainly stated, show how we can depart from God and not enter into His final rest if not heeded.
-While they may make us feel uncomfortable, we should not avoid or neglect them.
-They are written for our good, so we will be forewarned and prepared, since there are potential snares and by-ways which can cause us to depart from the road to life.
+It may be difficult but we need to face honestly and take to heart some of the warnings of Scripture – those which, plainly stated, show how we can depart from God and not enter into His final rest if they are not taken seriously.
+While they may make us feel uncomfortable, they are for our good.
+They are written so we will be forewarned and prepared for the potential trials and temptations which can cause us to depart from the road to life.

 Israel, through faith, were saved from Pharaoh and Egypt (Hebrews 11:29) by passing through the Red Sea.
 Yet most did not enter the Promised Land because they did not continue in faith and obedience.
 This serves as an example and a warning to us today as we read in Paul’s letter to the Corinthians: